Position

 Qualifications

-• Proven experience in a customer service or member services role.
+• Previous experience in customer service or member services is highly desirable.

-• Proficiency in Microsoft Office and customer relationship management (CRM) software.
+• Proficiency in using customer relationship management (CRM) software and Microsoft Office Suite.

 Is becoming a Member Services Representative a good career path?